astral-sh/rye/docs/guide/commands/fetch.md

 success: Downloaded cpython@3.8.13
 ```

-To fetch the pinned verison of Python you can leave out the argument:
+To fetch the pinned version of Python you can leave out the argument:

 ```
 $ rye fetch